Skip to content

 index_page: /EventFrontPage

-• location_id defines the Location ID of the content root for the SiteAccess.
+• location_id defines the location ID of the content root for the SiteAccess.

 • index_page is the page shown when you access the root index /.